wynxnyw/Instinct/interface/README.md

-## FASHIONKILLA - Common Interfaces
+## Instinct - Common Interfaces
-This library is for common interfaces shared between FASHIONKILLA applications.
+This library is for common interfaces shared between Instinct applications.